 You should aim to arrive on a Monday if possible.
 Once you arrive, you'll be met by a Projects Abroad representative.
 They’ll be holding a Projects Abroad sign, so they’re easily visible.

-From the airport, you’ll take a stunning three-hour drive (six hours from Gaborone) to our base camp in Wild at Tuli nature reserve.
+From the airport, you’ll take a stunning three-hour drive to our base camp at the nature reserve.

 Booking your flights to Botswana

 Searching for flights online is easier than ever, but it can still be a time-consuming, overwhelming, and frustrating process.
 If you need support, our staff have in-depth knowledge of all our destinations.
 We’ll let you know which airport you’ll be flying to and recommend the best way to get there.

 We can advise you on booking the best return flights, ensuring you have the safest, most convenient, and most cost-effective flight options, no matter how complex your travel plans are.
 Find out more about the flight booking process.

 Visas requirements for your volunteer project or internship in Botswana

 One of the perks of volunteering with us is the visa guidance we give you.
 We have a dedicated visa team who have up-to-date information on visa requirements for all of our destinations around the world.
 You can get in touch with us if you have any visa queries, big or small, and we will talk you through the process.
 Once you apply, you’ll also get a link to your own MyProjectsAbroad webpage, which will include all the necessary visa information.